-Some of my more pleasant summer moments have been spent sitting on our deck surrounded by plants and flowers-- a mini-jungle-- watching hummingbirds; watching them feeding, fighting, and flaunting themselves and their almost unbelievable flying abilities.
+Some of my more pleasant summer moments have been spent sitting on our deck surrounded by plants and flowers– a mini-jungle– watching hummingbirds; watching them feeding, fighting, and flaunting themselves and their almost unbelievable flying abilities.
 If we serve hamburgers outdoors they fly up and hover, investigating the red ketchup bottle.
-If both feeders are down for cleaning at the same time, the hummers hover in the spot where the feeders were, then they sort of "get in your face," as if to say, "What have you done with our nectar feeders?"
+If both feeders are down for cleaning at the same time, the hummers hover in the spot where the feeders were, then they sort of "get in your face," as if to say, "Where are our feeders?!?!"

 Feeders: What I like and don't like